scottmuc/scottmuc.github.com/source/_posts/2017-01-11-osx-workstation-setup-automation.markdown

     [Gerhard Lazu's][gerhards-setup] workstation setup.
 He replaced **sprout** with a collection to shell scripts that I may be tempted to migrate towards.
 But one thing at a time; that's an important principle around working on this kind of stuff.
 There are a lot of moving parts and it'll only prove itself out over time.

+    [Joey Hess][joeyh-web] has been doing this since 2000 using CVS (then SVN, then git).

+2. **SSH keys**

-2. You are probably going to want to update your automation.
-In order to be able to push your changes you'll need to have your keys.
+	You are probably going to want to update your code.
+In order to be able to push your changes to GitHub you'll need to have your keys.
 For this, I follow Tammer Saleh's excellent post on [building an encrypted usb drive for your keys][tammer-usb].

+3. **Baseline OS**

-3. Technically you cannot start from scratch because you need at least an existing OSX machine to create the installer USB stick.
+	Technically you cannot start from scratch because you need at least an existing OSX machine to create the installer USB stick.
 To do this, I followed the instructions on Brooke Kuhlmann's [workstation automation][bkuhlmann-setup]\* repository.
-Though, I'll probably copy this information into my own repository for reasons I'll explain later.

    When following this process, I reformat the machines disk with an encrypted volume and always create my new machine with a different username (to ensure my automation doesn't make too many assumptions on pathes).